Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Proposed System

 \section{Proposed System}

-Our proposed system introduces an end-to-end framework for multimodal peer review simulation designed to help authors enhance their manuscripts before submitting to a target venue.
-It accepts a user-uploaded PDF for ease of use and operates through two main stages: data preprocessing and multimodal LLM integration.
+We propose an end-to-end framework for multimodal peer review simulation, designed to help authors improve their manuscripts prior to submission to a target venue.
+The system accepts a user-uploaded PDF and operates through two primary stages: data preprocessing and multimodal LLM integration.